-TO: Chairman and Members of the Planning Commission

-FROM: Ron Whisenand, Community Development Director

-SUBJECT: Annual Report on the General Plan

-DATE: February 27, 2007

-Needs: To consider a status report on the implementation of the General Plan.

-Facts:

-1. California Government Code Section 65400 requires local jurisdictions to prepare an annual report on the status of the General Plan and progress towards its implementation.
-Beginning in 2007, this report must be submitted by April 1.

-- 2. The Housing Element report must include an assessment of progress made toward meeting the City's share of the Regional Housing Need. - 3.
-Attached is an annual report that basically has two parts.
+TO: Jim App, City Manager FROM: Ron Whisenand, Community Development Director SUBJECT: Annual Report on the General Plan DATE: March 20, 2007 Needs: To consider a status report on the implementation of the General Plan.
+Facts: California Government Code Section 65400 requires local jurisdictions to prepare an annual report on the status of the General Plan and progress towards its implementation.
+Beginning in 2007, this report must be submitted to the State by April 1.
+2. The Housing Element report must include an assessment of progress made toward meeting the City's share of the Regional Housing Need.
+3. Attached is an annual report that basically has two parts.
 The first (Exhibit A) is a table containing brief descriptions of every Action Item, except those in the Housing Element, with thumbnail descriptions of their status of implementation.
 The second (Exhibit B) is the Housing Element Report, with discussions of progress toward meeting the City's share of the Regional Housing Need and a similar table as that in Exhibit A for the Housing Element Action Items.

-Analysis and Conclusion:

-There is no state-mandated format for the General Plan Annual Report.
+The attached annual report was presented to the Planning Commission on February 27, 2007.
+The Planning Commission received and filed this report without any comments.
+Analysis and Conclusion: There is no state-mandated format for the General Plan Annual Report.
 The format of Exhibit A in the attached report is similar to that employed in previous years for reporting on implementation of Economic Strategy Action Items.
 The format for the Housing Element Report (Exhibit B) was the same as that submitted to HCD in 2006.
 Staff from all departments contributed to the preparation of this report.
-In the 30 months since adoption of the General Plan, it appears that the City has made considerable progress in implementing the action items.

-Policy

-Reference: California Government Code Section 65400

-Fiscal Impact: None.

-Options: After consideration of any public testimony, that the Planning Commission recommend that the City Council consider the following options:

-- a.
-Via voice vote (minute action), approve submittal of the 2007 General Plan Annual Report to the Governor's Office of Planning and Research and to the Department of Housing and Community Development; - b.
-Amend, modify or reject the foregoing options.
+In the 30 months since adoption of the General Plan, it appears that the City has made considerable progress. since adoption of the General Plan, it appears that the City has made considerable progress in implementing the action items.
+Policy Reference: California Government Code Section 65400 Fiscal Impact: None.
+Options: After consideration of any public testimony, that the City Council consider the following options: a.
+Via voice vote (minute action), approve submittal of the 2007 General Plan Annual Report to the Governor's Office of Planning and Research and to the Department of Housing and Community Development;

+b.
+Amend, modify or reject the foregoing option.

+Prepared by:

+Ed Gallagher Housing Programs Manager

-Attachments: 2007 Annual Report on the General Plan
+Attachment: 2007 Annual Report on the General Plan

-ED\GPA-RZ\ANNUAL REPORTS\2007\PCR 022707
+ED\GPA-RZ\ANNUAL REPORTS\2007\CCR 032007